MODM Clinical Trials Coordination

 -

-- Provide students pursuing careers in clinical research with basic knowledge of the various therapeutic areas that are the subject of clinical studies.
+- To provide students pursuing careers in clinical research with a basic understanding of the various therapeutic areas currently being studied in clinical trials

 - Understanding the pharmacokinetic profile

-- Knowing how to present yourself orally and in writing
+- Knowing how to present yourself verbally and in writing

 THERAPEUTIC APPROACHES